remy/nodemon/README.md

     nodemon [your node app]

+For CLI options, use the `-h` (or `--help`) argument:

+    nodemon -h

-For example, if my application accepted a host and port as the arguments, I would start it as so:
+Using nodemon is simple, if my application accepted a host and port as the arguments, I would start it as so:

     nodemon ./server.js localhost 8080